Chair and Associate Professor: Michael McCurry

 Doctor of Philosophy in Geosciences

 The Ph.D. program in geosciences is offered to those students who have demonstrated strong aptitude for research and scholarly activity.
 Research can be conducted in any field of the geosciences in which ISU faculty have expertise.
-The student’s course of study will be determined in consultation with his or her advisors.
+The student’s course of study will be determined in consultation with his or her advisor and doctoral committee.
 Continued enrollment in the program is contingent upon maintaining a 3.0 grade point average and making satisfactory progress toward the degree.
-In order to complete the research and prepare the dissertation, the program will normally require at least four years of full-time study beyond the master’s degree.
+In order to complete the research and prepare the dissertation, the program normally requires at least four years of full-time study beyond the master’s degree.
 In some cases, students without an appropriate M.S. degree but demonstrating an exceptional undergraduate academic record and aptitude for research may be directly admitted to the Ph.D. program.

 A complete graduate application for classified status in the Idaho State University Geosciences Department Ph.D. program consists of: